MuSu124/ELEC-1601-ROBOT-car/Functions.md

 3, Return to start point
 4, Not touch any walls
 5, Stop before falling  //Bill
 6, As fast as possible
+7, Adjust if the car is not at the middle of the path //Jack